Crower-1/nnUNet/documentation/pretraining_and_finetuning.md

 `--encoder_weights`, `--decoder_weights` and `--head_weights` command line arguments of `nnUNetv2_train`.
 The chosen mode is passed via `--finetune_mode`.

-During training additional files `encoder.pth`, `decoder.pth` and `head.pth` are written next to the regular checkpoints.
+During training additional files `encoder.pth`, `decoder.pth` and head checkpoints are written next to the regular checkpoints.
+For single-head networks this file is `head.pth`.
+If multiple heads are present, each is stored as `<class_name>_head.pth`.
 These can be reused to build a library of pretrained components.